 7. Stay on the outskirts

 Our final tip of the top 7 is being flexible on where you stay within a city or area.
 Staying right in the thick of it all might seem most appealing – and we can see why – but it’s very rarely cheap.
 If you’re willing to try a new area further outside the city, or a different sport altogether, you may find yourself making very big savings.
-Research the areas available in the city.
-You’ll probably find an up-and-coming area with plenty to visit, at a fraction of the price.
+For instance, if you are visiting Hawaii, research the area and see what activities are provided by the local tour agencies.
+Agencies like Kai Kanani might offer tours that include whale watching, snorkeling, and several other water adventures that are in the same locality.
+So, whichever place you visit, you’ll probably find an up-and-coming area with plenty of acti and attractions, at a fraction of the price.

 With these 7 tips, you should be well on your way to reducing the overall cost of your holiday plans.
 A combination of some or all of these together will change your budget completely.
 Who knows, you might even be able to afford an extra trip next year!
 Happy travels!